 That said, fast-paced working environments will be perfect for unstoppable ESTP types to show off their leadership and problem-solving skills.
 Even though flexibility has many strong sides, there is the flip side to the coin.
 Namely, ESTPs tend to struggle with maintaining focus when tackling repetitive or monotonous tasks.
 For this reason, they may easily abandon current projects to seek some new exciting experiences.

 ESTP Cognitive Functions

 Cognitive functions are responsible for the way people perceive and interact with the world around them.
-They are closely related to preferences and their combination defines 16 different personality types in the MBTI classification.
+They are closely related to preferences and their combination defines 16 different personality types.
 The four cognitive functions are divided into stronger and weaker functions.
 Stronger functions (Dominant and Auxiliary) largely define a person’s behavior, while the weaker functions (Tertiary and Inferior) play a smaller but significant role in their outlook of the world.
 So let’s focus on the ESTP functional stack: